haosulab/ManiSkill/docs/source/user_guide/getting_started/macos_install.md

 # MacOS Installation

-ManiSkill supports MacOS but installation is a bit tricky due to complications with rendering on MacOS.
-We are currently beta testing the MacOS support so for this you will need to git clone the ManiSkill repository and install it from source.
-We further recommend setting up a new conda/mamba environment with Python 3.11 for this.
+ManiSkill supports MacOS and can let you run CPU simulation and the standard rendering.
+GPU simulation is currently not yet supported on MacOS.
+To get started we strongly recommend setting up a python conda/mamba environment with python version >= 3.9.
+You can then install ManiSkill as follows

 ```
 conda create -n ms3 "python=3.11" # or use mamba